mlochbaum/BQN/doc/depth.md

 ## Testing depth for multiple-axis primitives

-Several primitive functions use the left argument to manipulate the right argument along one or more axes, using [the leading axis convention](leading.md#multiple-axes).
+Several primitive functions manipulate `𝕩` along one or more axes based on `𝕨`, according to [the leading axis convention](leading.md#multiple-axes).

 | Single-axis depth | Functions
 |-------------------|----------
 | 0                 | `↑↓↕⌽⍉`
 | 1                 | `/⊏⊔`

-Functions such as [Take and Drop](take.md) use a single number per axis.
-When the left argument is a list of numbers, they apply to initial axes.
+Functions such as [Take and Drop](take.md) accept a single number per axis in `𝕨`.
+If given a list of numbers, they apply to initial axes.
 But for convenience, a single number is also accepted, and applied to the first axis only.
 This is equivalent to [deshaping](reshape.md) the left argument before applying the function.

         ≢2↑7‿7‿7‿7⥊"abc"
         ≢2‿1‿1↑7‿7‿7‿7⥊"abc"

-In these cases the flexibility seems trivial because the left argument has depth 1 or 0: it is an array or isn't, and it's obvious what a plain number should do.
-But for the second row in the table, the left argument is always an array.
-The general case ([Select](select.md) below) is that the left argument is a list and its elements correspond to right argument axes:
+In these cases the flexibility seems trivial because `𝕨` has depth 1 or 0: it is an array or isn't, and it's obvious what a plain number should do.
+But for the second row in the table, `𝕨` is always an array.
+The general case ([Select](select.md) below) is that its elements are lists, each corresponding to one axis of `𝕩`:

         ⟨3‿2,1‿4‿1⟩ ⊏ ↕6‿7

-This means the left argument is homogeneous of depth 2.
+This means `𝕨` is homogeneous of depth 2.
 What should an argument of depth 1, that is, an array of atoms, do?
 One option is to continue to require the left argument to be a list, and convert any atom argument into an array by enclosing it:

         ⟨3‿2,1⟩ <⍟(0=≡)¨⊸⊏ ↕6‿7

-While very consistent, this extension represents a small convenience and makes it difficult to act on a single axis, which for [Replicate](replicate.md) and [Group](group.md) is probably the most common way the primitive is used:
+While very consistent, this extension represents a small convenience and makes it difficult to act on a single axis, which (particularly for [Replicate](replicate.md) and [Group](group.md)) is probably the most common way the primitive is used:

         3‿2‿1‿2‿3 / "abcde"